weaveweave/PP-Receipt/README.md

 # Receipt Pipeline

 Automated data extraction from PDF receipts to Excel spreadsheets using Vision LLM.
+This pipeline runs entirely on your local machine using LM Studio: All processing runs locally on your machine.
+Your receipt data never leaves your computer.

+This project has been tested with multiple Vision LLM models (Qwen3-VL and olmOCR 2).
+You can switch between models to achieve different results based on your needs.

 ![Pipeline Overview](docs/images/pipeline-overview.png)